Jail Killing Day

-Prison Killing Day (জেল হত্যা দিবস) is observed by the Awami League (AL) of Bangladesh and many other political organisations on 3 November every year.
-It commemorates the killing of four Awami League and national leaders: former Vice-President Syed Nazrul Islam, former Prime Minister of Bangladesh Tajuddin Ahmed and Captain (Rtd.)
-Mansur Ali, and former Home Minister A H M Quamruzzaman on this date in 1975.
+Jail Killing Day (জেল হত্যা দিবস) is observed by the Awami League (AL) of Bangladesh and many other political organisations on 3 November every year.
+It commemorates the killing of four Awami League and national leaders: former vice-president Syed Nazrul Islam, former prime minister Tajuddin Ahmed, Captain (Rtd.)
+Mansur Ali, and former home minister A H M Quamruzzaman on this date in 1975.

 History

-Sheikh Mujib was killed in military coup.
-The coup leaders were overthrown in a counter coup by Brigadier Khaled Musharraf.
-The assassins were to be sent into exile but before they left they decided to kill the four leaders imprisoned in Dhaka Central jail.
-Vice-President Syed Nazrul Islam, former Prime Minister of Bangladesh Tajuddin Ahmed and Captain (Rtd.)
+Sheikh Mujib was killed in a military coup; the coup leaders were subsequently overthrown in a counter coup by Brigadier Khaled Musharraf.
+The assassins were to be sent into exile, but before they left they decided to kill the four leaders imprisoned in Dhaka Central jail.
+Vice-president Syed Nazrul Islam, former Prime Minister of Bangladesh Tajuddin Ahmed and Captain (Rtd.)
 Mansur Ali, and former Home Minister A H M Quamruzzaman were shot and bayoneted by army officials inside Old Dhaka Central Jail.